As an Amazon Associate, I earn from qualifying purchases.

 - Add some of the cold brew to an ice cube tray and freeze for 4-5 hours.

-- Combine coffee ice cubes, milk, cold brew concentrate, and collagen in a blender.1/3 cup chilled cold brew concentrate {instructions below}, 1/4 cup coconut milk, 8 coffee ice cubes {instructions below}, 1 scoop collagen
+- Combine coffee ice cubes, milk, cold brew concentrate, and milk/creamer in a blender.1/3 cup chilled cold brew concentrate, 1/4 cup milk of choice or half-and-half or creamer, 8 coffee ice cubes {instructions below}

 - Blend on high for 1-2 minutes or until the coffee is creamy and smooth.